AllanBranstiter/kuya-comps/README.md

 A web application for scraping and analyzing eBay baseball card sold/active listings with FMV calculations and intelligent deal-finding.

+## Pricing Information

+**Important:** All prices displayed in Kuya Comps represent **item prices only** and **do not include shipping costs**.

+This change was implemented to reduce eBay API call volume and prevent rate limiting issues.
+Fair Market Value (FMV) calculations are based on item prices, which means:

+- ✅ More stable API performance
+- ⚠️ FMV may be lower than actual out-of-pocket cost
+- ⚠️ Users should factor in shipping when evaluating deals

+For most cards, shipping costs are relatively consistent ($3-5), so relative price comparisons remain accurate.

 ## Features

 *   **Dual Search Display**: Automatically shows both sold listings and active listings below FMV